zac-heisey/murray-lampert/_posts/2018-02-22-2018-home-remodeling-trends.md

 ---

-## 2018 Will Be the Year of Home efficiency

 As we begin a new year, it's a great time to consider those home improvement projects you've been putting off.
 Upgrades to your home's aesthetic appeal and functionality will not only increase its overall value, but it also provides a additional ease and comfort to your everyday life.

 For the busy homeowner, knowing where to start with your [home remodeling](/san-diego-home-remodel-services) project can be challenging.
 A great way to come up with ideas and inspiration is to understand the latest trends, particularly those which are likely to stick around after 2018 and beyond.
 The last thing any homeowner wants is to invest in custom redesign or remodeling project, only to have it go out of style shortly after.

 In this in-depth guide, we'll share with you the latest home remodeling trends that we believe will stand the test of time.
-We hope you draw inspiration from some of these [home design](/san-diego-home-design-services) and remodeling ideas, and gain actionable insights about some of the hottest trends in the industry.
+We hope you draw inspiration from some of these home design and remodeling ideas, and gain actionable insights about some of the hottest trends in the industry.

 At [Murray Lampert Design, Build, Remodel](/), we do our best to offer valuable information to our community through useful articles, guides, tutorials, and expert insights.
 If you find this guide useful, please share it with your family and friends, or let us know what you think on [Facebook](https://facebook.com/MurrayLampertDBR/), [Twitter](https://twitter.com/murraylampert), or [Houzz](https://www.houzz.com/pro/gcantor/murray-lampert-design-build-remodel).